RichStone/mareposa/README.md

 You may also be able to do all of this by just using `pip` but this is how my workflow was and I found it quite handy.

-(tox is set up but the tests aren't yet)
+(tox is also set up but the tests aren't yet)

-‼️
-> Don't run `mareposa create --locally` by mistake in some existing repo as it will add-commit-push automatically.

 ## Release History

+* 1.0.2
+    * FIX: dangerous --locally behaviour
 * 1.0.0
     * ADD: Main functionallity
 * 0.2.0